bitegarden/bitegarden.github.io/_posts/2025-02-11-new-sonarqube-security-version-2-27_en.md

 ---
 layout: post
 title: New version!
 Security Plugin for SonarQube 2.27
-description: New section for the CWE Top 25 On the Cusp report
+description: New options for the OWASP ASVS report

 permalink: new-version-sonarqube-security-2-27
 spanish: nueva-version-sonarqube-security-2-27
 italian: nuova-versione-sonarqube-security-2-27

-cover: /img/posts/2024-10-11-bitegarden-sonarqube-security-version-2-27_EN.png
+cover: /img/posts/2025-02-11-new-sonarqube-security-version-2-27_EN.png
 ---

 We released the **version 2.27** of [Security Plugin for SonarQube](sonarqube-security)!